 A Professor of Theatre at the College of William & Mary, Tric has been with the festival almost since its beginning, designing scores of productions, mostly for costumes but sometimes scenery as well.
 She designed both Illyria and Julius Caesar in 2014, Richard III in 2013, The Tempest and Complete Works...Abridged in 2005, Macbeth and the first Illyria in 2006, and a stunning Romeo & Juliet and Love's Labours Lost in 2007.

 Steve Holliday, Lighting Designer

 Steve has been lighting productions for VSF for decades and is also a Professor of Theatre at the College of William & Mary.
-Audiences have seen his work consistenly for the last 9 years including such standouts as last season's Richard III, Hamlet & The Comedy of Errors in 2011, Romeo & Juliet, Love's Labours Lost, Macbeth, Othello, Taming of the Shrew and many, many others.
+Audiences have seen his work consistenly for the last 9 years including such standouts as 2013's Richard III, Hamlet & The Comedy of Errors in 2011, Romeo & Juliet, Love's Labours Lost, Macbeth, Othello, Taming of the Shrew and many, many others.

 George Hillow, Scenic Designer